Ekekwecharles/100/README.md

 # 100DAYSOFCODE

-Will be pushing my daily codes for the challenge for the next 100 days So Help me God
+Will be pushing my daily codes for the challenge for the next 100 days.

+So Help me God